 Efficiency: Governments are often accused of waste.
 We believe that one of the key benchmarks of good governance is efficiency.

-Competitiveness: At AAGG we believe that public governance should borrow some aspects of corporate culture specially the spirit of competitiveness in order to deliver goods quicker and better.
+Competitiveness: At AAGG we believe that public governance should borrow some aspects of corporate culture especially the spirit of competitiveness in order to deliver goods quicker and better.
 This is a unique aspect of the AAGG model of good governance.
 We will share more when you enroll.